 The truth is we were never able to do four things at once with the same level of attention as focusing on only one.
-Science tells us this harsh truth: multi-tasking is bad for your brain.
-Human brains are not wired that way; our brains work best when focusing on one thing at a time.
+Science tells us this harsh truth: human brains are not wired that way; our brains work best when focusing on one thing at a time.
 I was (and sometimes still am) as guilty as any millennial until I read the science behind this truth.

-Multi-tasking by doing several things at once, or being constantly interrupted and so having to focus on something different than the task before us, does many things, multi-tasking damages our brain by increasing the level of stress hormones released into our bodies.
-This rise in the main stress hormone, cortisol, negatively impacts our level of brain function and our cognitive performance, leading over time to a short-circuiting of our memory bank.
+Multitasking by doing several things at once, or being constantly interrupted and so having to focus on something different than the task before us, does many things, multi-tasking damages our brain by increasing the level of stress hormones released into our bodies.
+This rise in the main stress hormone, cortisol, negatively impacts our level of brain function, leading over time to a short-circuiting of our memory bank.
 As we zoom into our middle and later years, several other subtle changes are happening in our brains to further impede our memory from working at optimum levels.

 The scary news is that too many stress hormones floating around our brains can actually change the way our brain works, shrink the size of our brain and our circuitry, and literally act like a poison, moving us closer to the dreaded “early dementia” column.
 Seriously.